leilaicruz/Experimental_Journal/journal/2019-07/2019-07-04_Exp_pBK549_digestion_plasmid.md

 ![](../Images/PBK549_SUCCESFUL_DIGESTION_PATTERN_2019-07-03_17hr_56min_edited.png)

 # Conclusion
-- It is important do use the maximum culture that it says on the protocol for good plasmid extraction.
+- It is important to use the maximum culture that it says on the protocol for good plasmid extraction.
 This time Enzo used 3ml , but previusly we were using 10ml , which was overkilling, and it was unsuccesful the digestion.
 It seems this was the key change to have a right pattern.